bgopi23/tp/docs/DeveloperGuide.md

     * Step 3a1 is repeated until the user gives a valid index.
     * Use case resumes at step 4.

 * 3b.
-User enters an invalid command
+User enters an invalid command.
     * 3b1.
-FitBook alerts the user that the command is invalid and displays the correct format
+FitBook alerts the user that the command is invalid and displays the correct format.
     * Step 3b1 is repeated until the user enters a valid command.
     * Use case resumes at step 4.

 * 3c.
-User tries to edit a client's identifying details to match another client that already exists in FitBook
+User tries to edit a client's identifying details to match another client that already exists in FitBook.
     * 3c1.
-FitBook alerts the user that a client with that name and details already exists
+FitBook alerts the user that a client with that name and details already exists.
     * Step 3c1 is repeated until the user specifies a valid edit that will not result in a duplicate client.
     * Use case resumes at step 4.